avabellaw/bright-times/readme.md

 A ticket is a junction table between an event and a user.
 It also contains the foreign key of a ticket order.
 Multiple tickets can be created under one order.
+It has a one-to-many relationship with ticket order.

 ##### Ticket Order